Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 The most common causes of bad breath in cats

-1. Tooth and gum diseases
+1. Dental and gum diseases

 • Tartar and plaque : Deposits on the teeth cause bad breath.